 Constrained Application Protocol (CoAP) is an open standard like MQTT.
 Eclipse implement this protocol in Eclipse Californium and Eclipse Leshan projects.

 In the case of lightweight applications, CoAP utilizes User Datagram Protocol and helps in reducing storage space.
-CoAP is highly suitable for inter-operability of the web.
+CoAP is highly suitable for the inter-operability of the web.

 Eclipse is Advancing IoT Development